 Which countries support the Treaty?

 126 non-nuclear countries have indicated their support for the TPNW through voting in favour of it at the UN General Assembly.
 Click here for the list of countries.
-Of these, nearly 50 have signed and ratified the treaty.
+Of these, 50 have signed and ratified the treaty.
 The United Nations is the depository for the Treaty.
 You can check which countries have signed and ratified at Status of the TPNW.
 Nuclear-armed and allied states have not supported, signed or ratified the treaty.

 Does the Treaty undermine the Non-Proliferation Treaty?